About | Brené Brown, Ph.D.

 Brené Brown, Ph.D., LMSW is a research professor at the University of Houston Graduate College of Social Work.
 She has spent the past decade studying vulnerability, courage, worthiness, and shame.

-Brené is also the founder and Chief Learning and Research Officer of The Daring Way – a training and certification program for helping professionals who want to facilitate her work on vulnerability, courage, shame, and worthiness.
+Brené is also the founder and CEO of The Daring Way – a teaching and certification program for helping professionals who want to facilitate her work on vulnerability, courage, shame, and worthiness.

 Brené lives in Houston with her husband, Steve, and their two children.